AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/manage-data-connection.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_manage_dataconnections_scheduling"
 >title="Scheduling"
->abstract="View and edit the scheduling options for your data connection, including refresh frequency and date range."
+>abstract="View the scheduling details for your data connection, and edit refresh frequency if required."

 View and manage the scheduling settings for your data connections.
 Scheduling determines how often audience data is refreshed from the source system.

-After a data connection is created, you can update its scheduling options directly from the **[!UICONTROL Scheduling]** section of the data connection workspace.
+After a data connection is created, you can update its refresh frequency directly from the **[!UICONTROL Scheduling]** section of the data connection workspace.

 >[!NOTE]
 >
->After an audience is sourced, the first export from Real-Time CDP occurs within 24 hours.
-Subsequent exports follow the refresh schedule defined in the data connection settings.
+>The first export from Real-Time CDP occurs within 24 hours after the audience is sourced.
+After the initial export, Real-Time CDP refreshes audience data according to the defined frequency.

 For more information about scheduling options during audience import, see the [scheduling section](/help/guide/setup/onboard-audiences.md#schedule) in the audience import workflow guide.